MattRoger/pokemonRPS/README.md

 Squirtle, blue = Water :ocean:

+You only have three lives! :heart: :heart: :heart:

 ## Motivation
 I wanted to build an app that shows off my JQuerry and DOM skills.

 ## Build Status
 MVP.
 All of the game functions work.
 Only sized for larger screens

 ### ToDos

 - [ ] Fix tracking score, right now it seems to only be counting computer
 - [ ] Fix issue with startBtn.
 Maybe issue with B
-- [ ] add note about ties in rules
+- [ x ] add note about ties in rules
 - [ ] Make page responsive
 - [ ] loop battle music
 - [ ] have opening music play at end instead of battle music